The Lizard

 The Lizard (an Lysardh) is a peninsula in southern Cornwall, England, United Kingdom.
-The most southerly point of the British mainland is near Lizard Point at SW 701115; Lizard village, also known as The Lizard, is the most southerly on the British mainland, and is in the civil parish of Landewednack, the most southerly parish.
-The valleys of the River Helford and Loe Pool form the northern boundary, with the rest of the peninsula surrounded by sea.
+The southernmost point of the British mainland is near Lizard Point at SW 701115; The Lizard, also known as Lizard village, is the most southerly region on the British mainland, and is in the civil parish of Landewednack.
+The valleys of the Helford River, and the lake known as Loe Pool form the northern boundary, with the rest of the peninsula surrounded by sea.
 The area measures about 14 × 14 mi.
 The Lizard is one of England's natural regions and has been designated as a National Character Area 157 by Natural England.
-The peninsula is known for its geology and for its rare plants and lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
+The peninsula is known for its geology and for its rare plants and lies within the Cornwall National Landscape, an Area of Outstanding Natural Beauty (AONB), also known as a National Landscape.

-The name "Lizard" is most probably a corruption of the Cornish name "Lys Ardh", meaning "high court".

-The Lizard's coast is particularly hazardous to shipping and the seaways round the peninsula were historically known as the "Graveyard of Ships" (see below).
-The Lizard Lighthouse was built at Lizard Point in 1752 and the RNLI operates The Lizard lifeboat station.
+The Lizard's coast is particularly hazardous to shipping and the seaways round the peninsula were historically known as the "Graveyard of Ships".
+The Lizard Lighthouse was constructed at Lizard Point in 1752, and the RNLI operates the Lizard lifeboat station.

 Etymology

 The name "Lizard" is most probably a corruption of the Cornish name "Lys Ardh", meaning "high court"; it is purely coincidental that much of the peninsula is composed of serpentinite-bearing rock.
-The peninsula's original name may have been the Celtic "Predannack" ("British one").
+The peninsula's original name may have been the Celtic Bridanoc, from Britannakon ("the British one"), preserved in the name of the former village of Predannack, now site of Predannack Airfield.

 History

 There is evidence of early habitation with several burial mounds and stones.
 Part of the peninsula is known as the Meneage (land of the monks).

 Helston, the nearest town to the Lizard peninsula, is said to have once headed the estuary of the River Cober, before it was cut off from the sea by Loe Bar in the 13th century.
 It is speculated that Helston was once a port, but no records exist.
 Geomorphologists believe the bar was most likely formed by rising sea levels, after the last ice age, blocking the river and creating a barrier beach.
 The beach is formed mostly of flint and the nearest source is found offshore under the drowned terraces of the former river that flowed between England and France, and now under the English Channel.
-The medieval port of Helston was at Gweek, possibly from around 1260 onwards, on the Helford river which exported tin and copper.
+The medieval port of Helston was at Gweek, possibly from around 1260 onward, on the Helford River which exported tin and copper.
 Helston was believed to be in existence in the sixth century, around the River Cober (Dowr Kohar).

-The name comes from the Cornish "hen lis" or "old court" and "ton" added later to denote a Saxon manor; the Domesday Book refers to it as Henliston (which survives as the name of a road in the town).
+The name comes from the Cornish "hen lys" or "old court" and "ton" added later to denote a Saxon manor; the Domesday Book refers to it as Henliston (which survives as the name of a road in the town).
 It was granted its charter by King John in 1201.
 It was here that tin ingots were weighed to determine the duty due to the Duke of Cornwall when a number of stannary towns were authorised by royal decree.